DemocracyStudio/citizen_engagement/README.md

 Upload the stakeholders datasets in the tweet table.

-Look for more info about agent_id based on twitter_profile Add the name on agent table, based on tweet datasets' name.
+find the name of my agent_id based on twitter_profile, interview and survey email (not shared on this database for privacy issue)
+Add it to agent table

+find the twitter_profile of my interview and survey participants. add it to agent table

 drawing a diagram of the process which assesses an agent a higly_engaged level : if A is true and B is true and C is true and D is not true, and E or F is true then high.